SeRoGaTa/FinalProject_Team_8/README.md

 We are going to analyzed this data and clean it, and get only the information that will help us to get the answered that we are looking for.
 The answer to our question “- Which factor is the determinant to get a F1 winner?”.

-## Questions to be answered

-The objective of the project is to display all the relevant data generated from this sport to obtain and understanding of the sport through data analysis for fans and new enthusiasts of the sport.

-Build a narrative of how the results and outcomes per race are built through data analysis and use this information and understanding to predict the outcome of the incoming races and consequently the season winner.

-Some of the questions we have initially designed with the available datasets are the following:

-•	How relevant is the driver vs the car to determine a championship output?

-•	How relevant is the pit stop average time to a championship output?

-•	Which are the most relevant mechanical failures to determine a constructor, championship output?

-•	How relevant is the number of pole positions to the championship output?

-•	Which factor is the determinant to get a F1 winner?

-•	Factors like time in the pits, type of tracks, crucial faults, qualifying times affect the result?

-For us to get to the answer we are going to analyze the data regarding some important racing factors.
+## Data exploration and analysis

-To answer the research question, it was necessary to explore all the available tables to identify which variables could be used for the models.
+To answer the research questions, it was necessary to explore all the available tables to identify which variables could be used for the models.

 The tables that were initially selected have information from 1950 to 2021.
 Carrying out a preliminary exploration of the tables, the table that has the greatest amount of information is results.csv, which has 18 columns and a total of 25,399 observations, being this the main table for this project.